Blotch3D/Blotch3D/README.md

 1. Load standard file types of 3D models as "sprites" and display and move them in 3D with real-time performance.

-2. Load textures from image standard files.
+2. Load textures from standard image files.

-3. Show 2D and in-world (sprite texture) text in any font, size, color, etc. at any 2D or 3D position, or make 2D text follow a sprite.
+3. Show 2D and in-world (as a texture) text in any font, size, color, etc. at any 2D or 3D position, or make 2D text follow a sprite.

 4. Attach sprites to other sprites to create sprite trees as deep as